 A frequently asked question, “What are the expected guidelines for COVID-19?”

-Below are three links to stay up-to-date on expectations.
+Below are four links to stay up-to-date on expectations.

 - This link is a PDF of COVID-19 facts and guidelines from the university in concordance with the CDC:

 - This link contains temporary restrictions in effect along with start and end dates:

 - This link lists guidelines for safely hosting events during COVID-19:

 - This link contains information about off-campus events and gathering